.

 Doremi ignored the threat.
 "I'm sorry; I don't understand.
 But I'll try to help you," she found herself telling the side of Raven's face she couldn't see.

-The painting exploded into rage--a rage so great that Doremi was shocked that the figure in it didn't come to life and attack her on the spot.
-It was rage like she'd never seen before--rage and pain so deep it created a firestorm that only blood could quench.
-The candle blew out in an instant and Doremi felt a fear like she hadn't experienced since she'd encountered a banshee early in her life.
+The painting exploded into rage--a rage so great that Doremi was shocked that the figure in it didn’t come to life and attack her on the spot.
+It was rage like she’d never seen before--rage and pain so deep it created a firestorm that only blood could quench.
+The candle blew out in an instant and Doremi felt a fear like she hadn’t experienced since early in her life when she’d encountered a graveyard haunted by a banshee.
 She dropped the candle to the ground and stumbled in the dark for the doors to the Music room.
 Gasping for breath, she managed to find a doorknob and open the door, slamming it behind her as she jumped out of the room.

 Doremi wouldn't look at that painting again if she could help it.